FAQ

 Within a few weeks of completing all Round 2 surveys, the primary account holder will be issued a $25 Amazon.com Gift Card code.

-If you sign up for more research studies in the future, such as through our research matching program, there may be additional compensation.
+If you sign up for outside research studies in the future through SPARK Research Match, there may be additional compensation.

 Who receives the Amazon.com Gift Card code?